 As our corner of Dixie formally enters the summer months, there’s no relief in sight from hot temperatures.
-Seniors need to take special care because of their vulnerability to the heat.
+Those enjoying Chattanooga senior living need to take special care because of their vulnerability to the heat.
 A few common sense tips can reduce the risks of dehydration and heat stroke for Chattanooga-area seniors.
 Heat and humidity are normal conditions this time of year.
 Therefore, we can anticipate and prepare.

 The seniors are Rosewood enjoy living conditions that keep them safe and comfortable.
 In fact, we plan events like July 20th Water Day to cool off in fun with squirt guns, water balloons, water color paintings and popsicles.
 Friends and family may not be so fortunate, struggling to maintain living conditions that are safe and tolerable.

 Seniors, infants and pets need to be checked on by friends, family or a professional caregiver during prolonged periods of intense heat.
 Some drugs taken for heart and blood pressure inhibit the ability to perspire while age-related changes such as poor blood circulation can increase the danger of overheating.

 According to the Center for Disease Control, the elderly lose their sense of body temperature as the brain cannot recognize the body is overheating.
 Prolonged exposure to the sun in very hot weather can have negative side effects when someone is on certain medications (e.g., anti-psychotics, tranquilizers, antidepressents, and over-the-counter sleeping pills).
 Someone with Alzheimer’s or dementia may lack the ability to communicate discomfort.